TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/take-register.md

 1. Search for {% include glossarytooltip.html explain="Class Log" %} in the {% include glossarytooltip.html explain="Menu Item Search" %}.
 1. Open the Take Register from the toolbar.

-If you are signed into SIMS as a class teacher, there is a shortcut for Take Register in the quick links.
+> If you are signed into SIMS as a class teacher, there is a shortcut for Take Register in the quick links.
+{:.tip}

 > Note.
 The Take Register screen only allows you to record registration for the current day, i.e. AM and PM registers.
 Use the Edit Marks screen to change marks in the past or the future.
 {:.note}

 ## Lateness

-When a pupil arrives late for registration, you can change the Absent mark to Late (L) and record the number of minutes Late.
+If a pupil arrives late for registration, you can change the Absent mark to Late (L) and record the number of minutes Late.

 We calculate how late the pupil is for you.
 But it's up to you to decide what you want to record.